-Initial planning and data collection phase included working sessions with Bapco's operations
+Initial planning and data collection phase included working sessions with Bapco's operations group,

-blast distance from volatile units.
+from volatile units.

-planning followed, leading up to an approved 'arrangement drawing' from which
+Conceptual planning followed, leading up to an approved 'arrangement drawing' from which

 detailed design followed.
-Included in this program was a blast study, under sub-contract to CRD, by a leading US blast engineering consultant.
+Included in this program was a blast study, under sub-contract to CRD, by a leading US blast engineering

-efforts included the complete detailing of all interior finishes, materials, colors
+Design development efforts included the complete detailing of all interior finishes, materials, colors

 and furnishings that are able to withstand the rigors of a 24 hour, refinery environment.
 Stone, wood and glass are the principal

 materials.
 The above plan and elevations show the entry corridor leading to the control room.